iosadchiy/miga/README.md

 * revise transaction history for member: less space
 * add link to pay all on payments#new
 * add warnings for those who don't pay for water/electricity for too long
+* allow to edit utility_transaction fields
+* add comment to transactions (editable via transactions#edit)
+* show sum for the day

 backlog:
 * split KPO rendering: separate method for each place (row, td)